existall/SimpleConfig/docs/getting_started.md

 }
 ````

-SimpleConfig is highly extendable and we will explain on the next [page]()
+SimpleConfig is highly extendable and we will explain how to work with it on the next [page](https://github.com/existall/SimpleConfig/blob/master/docs/building_the_collection.md)